Entry to Entrepreneurship

 Week Four: The Numbers

-Keith Girouard, senior business advisor and regional director for the Pittsfield office of the Massachusetts Small Business Development Center Network returns for week five, this time to talk about "the numbers."
-Students are introduced to a process to identify and calculate start up expenses and develop a budget for their business
+Keith Girouard, senior business advisor and regional director for the Pittsfield office of the Massachusetts Small Business Development Center Network returns for week four, this time to talk about "the numbers."
+Students are introduced to a process to identify and calculate start-up expenses and develop a budget for their business

 Week Five: Financing & Pitching